 Sarah utilizes stable isotopes (Sr, multiple S isotopes) as a tool to constrain sub-seafloor fluid/rock interactions affecting hydrothermal fluid cycling and associated seafloor massive sulfide deposit formation at submarine hydrothermal vent sites from various different tectonic (i.e., arc volcano, mid-ocean ridge) sedimentary (i.e., sedimented vs. sediment-free) and magmatic (i.e., dacitic, ultramafic, and mafic-hosted) settings.

 Sarah graduated with a dual BSc. in Marine Science and Geology from Kutztown University of Pennsylvania, in 2017.
-In 2018, she joined John Jamieson’s working group at Memorial University for her MSc studies and is continuing with the group for her Ph.D. studies, as a CREATE trainee.
-She has extensive experience with marine data acquisition and has taken part in three research cruises, totaling 10 weeks of ship time.
-Among her most notable academic recognitions are an NSF STEM Grant, a Federal Pell Grant, and a Mary St. John Marine Science & Geography Scholarship.
+In 2018, she joined John Jamieson’s working group at Memorial University for her MSc studies and is continuing with the group for her PhD studies, as a CREATE trainee.
+She has extensive experience with marine data acquisition, and has taken part in four international research cruises, totaling 17 weeks of ship time and including two Alvin dives.
+Among her most notable academic recognitions are an NSF STEM Grant, a Federal Pell Grant, and the Mary St. John Marine Science & Geography Scholarship.